TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 14/Job 14.19.md

 ---

-The waters wear the stones; The overflowings thereof wash away the dust of the earth: So thou destroyest the hope of man.
+The waters wear the stones.
+The torrents of it wash away the dust of the earth.
+So you destroy the hope of man.